 150-122 CE |

-Life of Tertullian, North African Christian apologist and heresy hunter. |
+Life of Tertullian, a North African Christian apologist and heresy hunter. |

 185-254 CE |

-Life of Origen of Alexandria, early Christian scholar and teacher.
-His writings, heavily influenced by Greek philosophy, would have a profound effect on Christian theology. |
+Life of Origen of Alexandria, an early Christian scholar and teacher.
+His writings, heavily influenced by Greek philosophy, would profoundly affect Christian theology. |

 303 CE |